Case Study – Interactive Shop Window Boosts Sales

 Digitization initiative in stationary retail yields strong results

-The pandemic that started in 2020 and the associated lockdown quickly put small businesses in particular in dire straits due to the lack of customers.
+The pandemic that started in 2020 and the associated lockdown quickly put businesses in dire straits due to the lack of customers.
+Small businesses in particular were heavily affected.
 For a fashion store in Wegberg, Germany, PROVISIO provided SiteKiosk, a software solution that enables secure contactless shopping on site and turns the storefront into an interactive customer experience.

-The German Retail Association (HDE) observed massive sales losses in the pandemic years 2020 and 2021, as well as a continuing decline in customers in stationary retail.
-The shift in purchasing behavior from stationary retail to online business continues even after the end of the lockdown.
-High time for companies to expand their digital offerings.
+The German Retail Association (HDE) observed massive sales losses in the pandemic years 2020 and 2021, as well as a continuing decline in customers at retail locations.
+The shift in purchasing behavior from retail locations to online business continues even after the end of the lockdown.
+This has accelerated the rate that companies are expanding their digital offerings.

 While the kiosk application ensures stable and tamper-proof operation of the shopping terminal, display navigation with the customer‘s own mobile device enables shopping even outside opening hours.
 The customer scans the QR code shown on the display at the shop window and then navigates within the online store using gesture control.
 “At that moment, the user‘s own smartphone functions as a remote control.
 The kiosk creates a bridge between the mobile device and the fashion store‘s online shop for interaction with the content displayed.
 The direct connection is protected at all times by SiteKiosk,” explains Martin Kurze, Business Development Manager at PROVISIO.
 Sandra Ottensmann from IMC Institute, who managed the project for her client, is enthusiastic: